 Communication Studies focuses on verbal and nonverbal communications, critical thinking

-and research, concentrating on the ways humans interact with one another and how this
+and research, concentrating on the ways humans interact with one another, and how

-affects the world around them.
-Students will develop strong interpersonal and critical
+this affects the world around them.
+Students will develop strong interpersonal and

 Program Learning Outcomes

-• Develop an open-mindedness to various social, historical, political, and psychological perspectives and opinions, as well as a tolerance for ambiguity
+• Develop an open-mindedness about various social, historical, political, and psychological perspectives and opinions, as well as a tolerance for ambiguity

 • Apply research methods and theories to major social science issues